 Jane has over a decade of experience within the general area of artificial intelligence and machine learning, in both academia and industry, designing, implementing, and managing research projects.
 Her research has been published and presented across the globe at academic conferences.

 Subscribe to Project Management Paradise via one of the links above and you’ll automatically receive new episodes directly to your device.

 Key points from Episode 123 “Using Artificial Intelligence in Project Management” with Jane Reilly

 Could you tell us how you got interested and involved in the world of artificial intelligence?

 I guess from a young age, I was always really interested in data and finding patterns, connections, and correlations between things.
-When I finished my primary degree, then I worked in industry for a little while, and then I went back into academia and I got a fantastic opportunity to join a research group in NUI Maynooth University.
+When I finished my primary degree, then I worked in the industry for a little while, and then I went back into academia and I got a fantastic opportunity to join a research group in NUI Maynooth University.